 2. Even when he knows way in advance that he’ll shortly have to make a left turn he won’t bother one bit to start moving to the leftmost lane (or vice-versa).
-Instead he’ll execute this turn directly from at least one lane farther out, oncoming traffic in the intervening lane(s) be damned.
+He’ll execute this turn directly from at least one lane farther out instead, oncoming traffic in the intervening lane(s) be damned.

 3. He honks and honks and honks and honks some more!

 5. When he says the name of the minuscule car’s model he drives - a ‘Zen’ - he pronounces it as if an American were saying ‘Jain’, which is what you call a member of purportedly the world’s least violent religion.
-Even in less- than-rarefied circles in India, mixing up your z and j sounds is a dead giveaway that you’re a hillbilly!
+Even in less- than-rarefied circles in India, mixing up your z and j sounds is a dead giveaway that you’re a hillbilly, a dehati.

 All this makes me quite mad.
 But sitting next to my father I never try to correct him.
-I just stew and stew and stew some more!
+I just stew and stew and stew some more.
 At the most I’d mutter something even I don’t understand.
-But when my mother is in the car, too, then it’s a very different story!
+But when my mother is in the car, too, then it’s a very different story.
 Because then I try to point out everything of his I find objectionable.
 As if on cue, my mother wholeheartedly agrees.
-Then my mother berates my father.
+She begins to berate my father.
 Then I pile on.
 It’s cathartic.
 Then my father gets defensive before he begins to explain himself: